Are you wondering how to enroll in school in Hawaii?

 - Pay your bus cost by quarter/ semester.
 Unless you own, or have a long term lease, you just don’t know if you’ll end up moving during the school year and there are no refunds.

 - If your child ends up at after school activities (CKMS had a free program called ASAP), be sure to find out if they offer free bus transportation.
 Turns out, I was paying for afternoon fare only to learn 1/2 way through the year, it was free because my daughter went to ASAP.
-This took an approximately $70-80 semester bill down to $36 because I only paid for morning.
-I was then able to purchase coupons for any time my daughter might need to come home on the afternoon bus and not stay for ASAP (Dr. appointments, something special, etc)
+This took an about $70-80 semester bill down to $36 because I only paid for morning.
+I was then able to buy coupons for any time my daughter might need to come home on the afternoon bus and not stay for ASAP (Dr. appointments, something special, etc)

 - Have your child guard that bus pass with their life.
 I never experienced it with mine, but I heard they won’t let the kid on the bus without one and I wasn’t willing to find out first hand. (my daughter kept hers with her school id around her neck on a lanyard)